 One of the best study tips for college students on this entire list will be finding a study place that is comfortable to study in.
 It takes a lot of mental energy to study for anything, and being somewhere that is uncomfortable or has constant interruptions will not work.
 In the end, you will be frustrated and feel like you’ve wasted time without the right spot.

-In the case that you can board with the study spot that you have found, a change of scenery is always a good idea.
+If you can board with the study spot that you have found, a change of scenery is always a good idea.
 Sometimes switching up where you are studying can make your brain more alert and absorb more information.

 3. Set a Day for Studying

 Since many college students are working and attending school simultaneously, finding time for studying may be difficult.
 Studying a little bit every day, even if for only 30 minutes, would be the best option.
-However, the reality is it’s not one that’s likely to work realistically.
+However, the reality is it’s not likely to work realistically.
 In this particular case, find one day of the week and claim it as your study day.

 If the weekends are too crazy and you have too many plans, make a night during the week to sit down for a few hours and have an actual study session that is effective.
 Even more effective would be to set a specific amount of time that you’re going to study for.
 Lastly, allow yourself time to take a break while you were studying.
-Studying for long periods without a break is not effective, and you will not retain as much information.
+Studying for long periods without a break is ineffective, and you will not retain as much information.

 4. Be Consistent